gallettilance/gallettilance.github.io/assignments/assignment7.md

 ---
 layout: page
 title: Assignment 7 - Hypothesis Testing and Confidence Intervals
 nav_exclude: true
 ---

 # Hypothesis Testing and Confidence Intervals in Linear Regression

-In this assignment, you'll use your previous work from Assignment 6 to include hypothesis testing and confidence intervals through simulations.
-You'll extend your interactive webpage to allow users to perform hypothesis tests on the slope or intercept of the regression line and generate confidence intervals based on simulations.
-Download the starter code [here](assignment7_starter_code.zip).
+In this assignment, you'll extend your previous work from assignment 6 to include hypothesis testing and confidence intervals through simulations.
+You'll enhance your interactive webpage to allow users to perform hypothesis tests on the slope or intercept of the regression line and generate confidence intervals based on simulations.

 ## Task Overview